10 Best Practices To Improve Disaster Recovery

 A common misconception in IT is that walk-throughs and tabletop exercises are not necessary for DR exercises.
 While it’s true that these types of exercises won’t test the technical capabilities of a failover, they are still critical for training, awareness, and preparedness.
 Interviewees told us that the majority of the time, exercises that didn’t go as planned actually struggled most with communication and employees’ understanding of their roles during the exercise.
 Non-technical exercises such as walk-throughs and tabletops will help make these processes go more smoothly.

-7. Make Sure to Test All IT Infrastructure Concurrently at Least Once Per Year
+7. Test All IT Infrastructure Concurrently at Least Once Per Year

 Waiting longer than a year risks too much change in IT environments and personnel — you need to bring new staff members throughout the organization up to speed on DR plans.
 The most advanced firms run full DR tests as often as four times per year.
 In between full tests, most firms conduct component tests that vary in frequency depending on the criticality of the systems and rate of change in the environment.